Azure/toketi-iothubreact/CHECKPOINTING.md

 *Checkpoints* are saved automatically, with a configured frequency, on a storage provided.

-For instance, the stream position can be saved every 15 seconds in Azure blobs, in Cassandra, or (soon) a custom backend.
+For instance, the stream position can be saved in Azure blobs, or in Cassandra, every 15 seconds or more (the value is configurable), or every N messages.

+Currently **at-least-once** behavior is not supported, because the position is saved concurrently (although delayed), so it's possible that the position saved is ahead of your logic processing each event.
+We plan to support *at-least-once*, guaranteeing that the position saved is always equal or behind the one already processed.

 To store checkpoints in Azure blobs the configuration looks like the following: